 Step 3.
 Configure Your Contact Form Notifications

-But, receiving notifications on form submission is actually the default setup, so unless you disable it or want to change it, you’ll get a notification about submitted contact forms and don’t have to do anything here. ?
+That’s because receiving notifications on form submission is part of the default setup.
+So unless you disable it or want to change it, you’ll already get a notification about submitted contact forms and don’t need to do anything here.

 Step 4.
 Configure Your Contact Form Confirmations